 Confidential Information.
 Client and Arch Pools acknowledge and agree that each Party has and will obtain other valuable and proprietary confidential information regarding the other’s business and operations, including price information, financial information, operating procedures, trade secrets, business methods, training manuals, program materials and other proprietary information (collectively, “Confidential Information”).
 The amount and nature of all fees associated with this Agreement shall be considered Confidential Information.
 Client and Arch Pools covenant and agree further that neither Party will divulge nor disclose, either directly or indirectly, Confidential Information without first obtaining express written authorization of the other Party to do so.
+Notwithstanding the foregoing, Arch Pools acknowledges that Confidential Information in Client’s possession may be subject to disclosure under Article 6 of the New York State Public Officer’s Law (“Freedom of Information Law” or “FOIL”).
+In the event that such a request for disclosure is made, Client shall make reasonable efforts to notify Arch Pools of such request prior to disclosure of the Confidential Information so that Arch Pools may take such action as it deems appropriate.

 Arch Pools Intellectual Property.
 In the course of performing the Services, Arch Pools may utilize certain proprietary and confidential materials, including but not limited to written manuals, standard operating procedures, programs and software, policies, instructions, memoranda, and directives, all of which have been created by Arch Pools for general operational applicability (collectively, “Arch Pools Intellectual Property”).
 Arch Pools Intellectual Property shall at all times be the exclusive property of Arch Pools.
 No license or ownership right is granted or implied by the sharing or use of Arch Pools Intellectual Property at the Premises.
 Client shall not, at any time during or following termination of this Agreement for any reason, attempt to copy or recreate Arch Pools Intellectual Property, or instruct any third party to do so.
 Upon notice of termination of this Agreement, Arch Pools shall have the right to immediately remove all Arch Pools Intellectual Property from the Premises.
 Arch Pools Intellectual Property shall not include any materials produced by Arch Pools which are unique to the Premises; such materials shall be considered work product to be owned by Client.

 Marketing.
-Arch Pools shall have the right to include photographic or artistic representations of the Premises and Property among Arch Pools’ promotional materials.
+Arch Pools shall have the right, subject to Clients’ prior written consent, to include photographic or artistic representations of the Premises and Property among Arch Pools’ promotional materials.
 These materials shall not include the Client's Confidential Information, nor shall any materials used represent Client in a negative light or cause direct harm to Client’s business or reputation.
 Arch Pools shall have the right to utilize contact information voluntarily provided by Premises patrons to market services offered at other Arch Pools-managed facilities, provided that Premises patrons are provided an opt-out option.

 No Waiver.
 No waiver of any breach of any covenant, condition or agreement or any right of exercise contained herein will be construed to be a subsequent waiver of that covenant, condition or agreement or of any subsequent breach thereof of this Agreement.